saisriteja/HTICSpineGroup/content/authors/Nivash Subramanian/_index.md

 - Grad Students
 ---

-I am a mechanical engineer.
+I am a mechanical engineer who highly loves to design things inspried from nature.
+My contributions to the team includes CAD modeling of mechanical components of the robot and working things on the mechanical end.
+Other intrests include space technology, loves to dance.